 On move-in day, ITS student workers will be available in each residence hall to help students with connection issues and to answer general questions.

 ITS offers diagnosis and repair of spyware and virus problems for a small fee.
 Please bring all power cables and any software that came with your computer when you stop by ITS for software and hardware repair.

 Here you can find information about what is happening on campus, as well as:

 Augustana uses G Suite for our email.
 You have unlimited storage with your Google account.
 Download Google Drive File Stream to backup and sync your files across devices.

 You will need an Ethernet (RJ-45) cable to connect to the internet in their room.
-These can be purchased beforehand or are available on move-in day.
+These can be purchased beforehand or are available in the Augustana Bookstore.
 Students living in the residence halls are connected directly to the Augustana network.
 Students living in campus-owned housing connect via a contracted high-speed network provider.